-We provide a number of open questions and directions for future research.
+Finally, in Section \ref{sec Open Questions}, we provide a number of open questions and directions for future research.

 Beside the interest in the Machine Learning applications, which has motivated this work, our analysis could be also of interest in the study of stochastic differential equations and their long time behaviour.